 Third party cookies are set by a domain other than the one visited by the user.
 We use these cookies for our work with third party organizations to allow us to understand the journey that our visitors take to get to our website.

-Marketing (targeting or advertising) cookies These cookies collect information about your browsing habits in order to make advertising more relevant to you and your interests.
-They remember websites you have visited and that information is shared with other parties such as advertisers.
+Marketing (targeting or advertising) cookies These cookies collect information about your browsing habits in order to make advertising relevant to you and your interests.
+They remember websites you have visited, and that information is shared with other parties such as advertisers.
 For example, we use third party companies such as Google’s DoubleClick to provide you with more personalised adverts when visiting other websites.